 The tasting room is a true representation of genever during the age of the VOC (Dutch East Indies company) with a beautiful wooden interior filled with old casks.
 The

-The attendant behind the bar asked me for my preferences in terms of alcohol.
+The attendant behind the bar asked me about my preferences in terms of alcohol.
 I ended up trying three different rounds at no cost although

 For a more intimate experience, reserve ahead through their website to have a tour of the distillery and a private tasting away from the crowds.
 The tour costs 17.50 and is held in the afternoons on the weekend.
 Book your tickets here.